userfrosting/learn/15.services/04.extending-services/docs.md

 ## Extending Twig Extensions

 The `view` service loads UserFrosting's [Twig extensions](/templating-with-twig/filters-and-functions) to expose additional functions, filters, and variables in our templates.
 If we want to define more global Twig variables in our site Sprinkle, we can create a new Twig extension and then add it to our `view` service by extending it in our service provider class.
+An extension which adds globals like this must also implement Twig's `GlobalsInterface`.

 First, create your new Twig extension class in `src/Twig/Extension.php`: